Institutional Review Board

 Research teams submitting an application to the IRB must commit to such training.

-The IRB committee is appointed by the Director of PSE and is composed of three members from LEEP, three from J-PAL Europe, two members of PSE not affiliated with either lab, and two members from outside PSE.
+The committee is composed of at least ten members, including at least two members from the LEEP, two members from J-PAL Europe, and two members from outside the Paris School of Economics, who elect a chairperson from among themselves.
 The committee elects one of its members to serve as president.
 The committee meets once a year to review its activities and to co-ordinate its principles.

 How the IRB works